ManuelInga/papanananaina/README.md

 <ol>
   <li><strong>Fork</strong> this repository</li>
   <li><a href="https://github.com/codespaces/new">Create a new codespace</a> and select the fork of this repository as base.</li>
-  <li>Now execute the python file included in this repository and follow the instructions!</li>
+  <li>Now execute the server.py file included in this repository and follow the instructions!</li>
 </ol>

 <br>